 In case you have missed it somehow, it is pumpkin season right now, and pumpkins are popping up everywhere not just as a seasonal decoration, but as a major food source.
 I have not been able to resist the urge to buy some of the beautiful looking pumpkins constantly on sale at my grocery store.
-In addition to the homemade pumpkin puree I mentioned in my last post, which I used for some sweet pumpkin desserts, I also decided to stretch myself and explore what pumpkin recipes Nigeria had to offer, knowing that whatever I found would be an absolute flavor delight as is the case with majority of African dishes.
+In addition to the homemade pumpkin puree I mentioned in my last post, which I used for some sweet pumpkin desserts, I also decided to stretch myself and explore what Nigerian pumpkin recipes were available.
+I knew that whatever I found would be an absolute flavor delight as is the case with majority of African dishes.
 One tasty result of this search is this delicious savory stew/ soup that was a big hit in my home and is native to the Northern parts of Nigeria: A delicious pumpkin stew locally called Miyan Taushe.

 Miyan taushe can be prepared with any ripe pumpkin.
 I will admit our general surprise in discovering the amazing flavors contained in this stew!
 To keep things as authentic as possible, I used chevon/goat meat as the meat as is commonly used natively but beef, mutton or any other protein can be used as well.
 The closest comparison my husband could almost liken it to in taste was a groundnut stew, with a slightly grainy twist but richer.
 Who knew that pumpkins and peanuts went so well together?
 It was consumed quite quickly at home!!